Mark Sloan (curator): Artist

+Arts administrator and curator

 Sloan has been an arts administrator since the mid-1980s, directing two national, non-profit artists' organizations and two university art galleries.
-He was Executive Director of The Light Factory in Charlotte, North Carolina (1985–86); and Associate Director of San Francisco Camerawork in California (1986–89).
-He was Director of the Roland Gibson Gallery at the State University of New York at Potsdam from 1992 until 1994.
-He was the Director and Chief Curator of the Halsey Institute of Contemporary Art at the College of Charleston School of the Arts in Charleston, South Carolina from 1994 to 2020.
-The Halsey Institute was named for local abstract artist William Melton Halsey upon his retirement from teaching at the College of Charleston.
-Sloan was Consulting Curator for the art collection at the Medical University of South Carolina from 2005 until 2013.
-In 2012 the Halsey Institute of Contemporary Art, with special recognition to Mark Sloan, received the Elizabeth O'Neill Verner Governor’s Award for the Arts, the highest award given in South Carolina for the arts.
+He was Executive Director of The Light Factory in Charlotte, North Carolina (1985–86); Associate Director of San Francisco Camerawork in California (1986–89); Director of the Roland Gibson Gallery at the State University of New York at Potsdam (1992–1994); Director and Chief Curator of the Halsey Institute of Contemporary Art at the College of Charleston School of the Arts in Charleston, South Carolina (1994—2020); and Consulting Curator for the art collection at the Medical University of South Carolina from 2005 until 2013.

 As a curator, Sloan has produced several hundred exhibitions of contemporary art, most of which highlight the work of under-known artists.
 Many of these exhibitions have traveled nationally and several internationally.
 These exhibitions, with their attendant publications, videos, and other documentation have increased the visibility of emerging and mid-career artists, many of whom have gone on to become contemporary art mainstays.

 An active grant-writer who secures funding from major foundations, government agencies, and private donors, Sloan's efforts bring international artists to the United States for residencies and exhibitions.
 His curatorial efforts extend beyond the boundaries of his institutional affiliations.
 He has curated international exhibits in collaboration with Clemson University's architecture students.
 Traveling exhibitions have appeared at the High Museum in Atlanta, Georgia; Yerba Buena Center for the Arts in San Francisco, California; Presentation House Gallery, in Vancouver, British Columbia; the Musée Art Brut, Lausanne, Switzerland; Kyoto University of Art and Design; and the American Visionary Art Museum in Baltimore, Maryland.

-In 2009, Sloan curated the "largest collection of original, contemporary South Carolina art on permanent display" at Ashley River Tower, a hospital at the Medical University of South Carolina.
+In 2009, Sloan curated the Contemporary Carolina Collection, the "largest collection of original, contemporary South Carolina art on permanent display" at Ashley River Tower, a hospital at the Medical University of South Carolina.
 The hospital exhibits 873 original works by 54 contemporary South Carolina artists; funding for the project came from private donations.

+Curioso

+After being the director and chief curator of the Halsey Institute for Contemporary Art for two decades (hosting 243 exhibitions), Mark Sloan announced his retirement in 2020.

+Sloan is currently an independent art and publishing consultant working under the name Curioso and has worked on various projects including curating and organizing a traveling exhibition of Ghanaian fantasy coffins for the Museum of International Folk Art in Santa Fe, New Mexico.

+Southern Documentary Fund (SDF), a nonprofit arts organization that cultivates and supports Southern documentary makers and documentary projects made in or about the American South, also appointed Sloan as its Interim Executive Director.

+Sloan also curated "This is not: Aldwyth in Retrospect," which exhibited at the Greenville County Museum of Art and the Gregg Museum of Art & Design at North Carolina State University.
+A catalog was published to coincide with the Exhibit, bearing the same title.